Tag Archives: florida divorce

 The time it takes for a divorce to be finalized varies with every individual.
 If the divorce is uncontested, meaning both spouses agree on everything, it can take as little as 4 weeks.
 In a contested divorce the court has to decide on what the spouses don’t agree on.
 These divorces can take 6… Read More »

-What Process Follows a Contested Relocation Request?
+Process After Contested Child Relocation

 You may or may not know the process of a parent relocation in instances where one parent is moving and wants to take the child with them.
 The parent that is moving is required to give notice within 60 days of the move.
 The notice is received by the other parent and the other… Read More »